Saw Palmetto supplement extract

 (treatment with the isoflavones daidzein and genistein, the estrogen-like compounds found in soy, block prostate growth in rats)

-Q. A few months ago I started using a saw palmetto supplement from a company whose two word name both begin with P. After one week on their supplement I was getting up every two hours to use the restroom.
+Q. A few months ago I started using a saw palmetto supplement from a company.
+After one week on their supplement I was getting up every two hours to use the restroom.
 I finally reordered the product you formulated.
 Within a week I was again sleeping right through the night.
 Can there be such variances in products, or, as I suspect, could I have been receiving a "placebo"?
 I just want also, to let your readers know how good your products are.

 A. It is possible that the product you purchased may have been pure powder instead of an extract.
 There can be vast differences between companies regarding the same herb or product since many steps are involved in growing and processing herbal products.